EllinorBergman/ProjektPysen/README.md

 <strong>CUSTOMIZATION</strong>

 SITE TITLE/FOOTER: Open the root/site/config file and scroll down to the information at the bottom and change it to your preferred information.
+If you want to remove/edit tools in the footer, you need to open root/themes/function.php, and change the information in the first function.

 FAVICON: To change the favicon you need to either name it favicon.ico and save it in root/site/themes/mytheme, or if you prefer to name it something else, go in to root/site/config and change the filename.